ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 Users and administrators interact with the app to request, approve, and revoke access.

-When Abbey approves access, the app commits code to the GitHub repository, which runs a GitHub Action to run `terraform apply` using the Terraform state that is kept securely in the Abbey web server, or wherever you chose to store it.
+When you approve access with Abbey, the app commits code to the GitHub repository.
+This triggers a GitHub commit Action to run `terraform apply`, using the Terraform state that is kept securely in the Abbey web server, or wherever you chose to store it.

+For more detail, see this [video](https://www.youtube.com/watch?v=66WW3rRJYoE).

 ### What things can I manage with Abbey?